rawify/Quaternion.js/README.md

 ---
 Gets the actual quaternion as an array

-Array toMatrix()
+Array toMatrix(2d=false)
 ---
-Calculates the 3x3 rotation matrix for the current quat
+Calculates the 3x3 rotation matrix for the current quat as a 9 element array or alternatively as a 2d array

-Array toMatrix4()
+Array toMatrix4(2d=false)
 ---
-Calculates the harmonic 4x4 rotation matrix for the current quat
+Calculates the homogeneous 4x4 rotation matrix for the current quat as a 16 element array or alternatively as a 2d array

 Quaternion clone()
 ---